kirbs-btw/b25-model/README.md

 ### Next Steps
 - Expand testing to larger test sets for more reliable evaluation.
-- Shuffle the data before splitting into training and testing to reduce bias and improve generalization.
 - Continue optimizing models to explore the upper limits of achievable accuracy with this framework.